asprenger/ray_vllm_inference/README.md

 Test streaming response:

-    python -m ray_vllm_inference.client --stream --max-tokens 512 --user-message "What can I do on a weekend trip to London?"
+    python -m ray_vllm_inference.streaming_client --max-tokens 2048 --user-message "What can I do on a weekend trip to London?"

 ## Benchmarks